dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Strategy"></a>Strategy
 * Motivation

-Imagine that we need to implement network load balancer.
-Load balancer serves as the single point of contact for clients.
+Imagine that we need to implement a network load balancer.
-The load balancer distributes incoming traffic across multiple targets, which increases the availability and capability of your application.
+The Load balancer serves as the single point of contact for clients: it distributes incoming traffic across multiple targets, which increases the availability and capability of your application.

-The question is how load balancer will distribute the incoming traffic ?
+The question is: how will the load balancer distribute the incoming traffic?
-We can have various algorithms like, round robin, ip-hash, least connected, etc.
+We can have various algorithms, like round robin, ip-hash, least connected, etc.
-During a time new algorithms can be introduced.
-So, it is obvious that algorithm for traffic distribution can be implemented on a various ways.
+New algorithms can be introduced over time.
+So, it is obvious that an algorithm for traffic distribution can be implemented in different ways.

-Straight solution would be to implement few algorithms and hide the invocation of the algorithm in if/then or in switch statement.
+A straight solution would be to implement a few algorithms and hide the invocation of the algorithm in an 'if/then' or in a 'switch' statement.

-Is proposed solution flexible enough ?
+Is the proposed solution flexible enough?

-Another solution would be that we define common interface for our algorithm and then we encapsulates the behavior of an algorithm as object which implements common interface.
+Another solution would be to define a common interface for our algorithm and then encapsulate the behavior of an algorithm as an object which implements a common interface.
-During runtime we can select which object to use, many different behaviors can be implemented without creating huge if/then or switch statements.
+During runtime we can select which object to use and many different behaviors can be implemented without creating huge 'if/then' or 'switch' statements.

-This solution is Strategy pattern.
+This solution is a Strategy pattern.

-Strategy pattern, defines a family of algorithms, encapsulate each one, and make them interchangeable.
+The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
+The Strategy lets the algorithm vary independently from the clients that use it.

 * Story

 Select an algorithm at runtime.

-Payment options in a Shopping Cart is an example of Strategy.
+The payment options in a Shopping Cart are an example of a Strategy.
-User can choose various payment options like Master Card, Amex or PayPal.
+User can choose various payment options, such as Master Card, Amex or PayPal.
-Any of these payment options will pay items in Shopping Cart, and they can be used interchangeably.
+Any of these payment options will pay for the items in the Shopping Cart, and they can be used interchangeably.
-The user must choose the Strategy based on his possibilities, preferences.
+The user may choose the Strategy based on his possibilities and preferences.

 * Image